Ekzer/Grafana-Dashboard-Migration-Tool/README.md

 For example: from dev to staging, from staging to prod;

-⚠ Requires exact name match for the dashboard name for now.
+⚠ Requires exact dashboard name for now.

 ### Usage
 1. ```npm install```